javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 home-manager switch
 ```

-### Setting "Bibata Modern Ice" cursor theme for the System
+### Setting "Bibata Modern Ice" cursor theme for the system

 You can look for the [Bibata Modern Ice](https://www.gnome-look.org/p/1197198) cursor theme from [gnome-look.org](https://www.gnome-look.org).
 Just go to the "Files" section and download the "Bibata-Modern-Ice.tar.gz" file.

 <!-- TODO -->
 #### (specific to Vanilla OS)
-In other Linux distros you will only have to copy and paste the cursor theme folder to `/usr/share/icons`, but Vanilla OS does not permit to copy the folder to that directory because System files are read only.
+In other Linux distros you will only have to copy and paste the cursor theme folder to `/usr/share/icons`, but Vanilla OS does not permit to copy the folder to that directory because system files are read only.
 We could achive that by using the `abroot` command from Vanilla OS, but we would be not following their devs recommendation: "use only abroot if you are an advanced user and if what you want to do can't be done in a different way".

-So yeah, we can do it in a different way without writing in the System files.
+So yeah, we can do it in a different way without writing in the system files.
 Instead of copying the cursor theme to that path, we will copy it to `~/.local/share/icons`.

 <!-- TODO cambiar a '~/.local/share/icons' -->
 <!-- crear directorio -->